Terms and conditions for Ontrack data recovery services

 8. Breach notification

-8.1 In respect of any Personal Data Breach involving Protected Data , Ontrack shall, without undue delay: (i) notify the Customer of the Personal Data Breach; and (ii) provide the Customer with details of the Personal Data Breach.
+8.1 In respect of any Personal Data Breach involving Personal Data , Ontrack shall, without undue delay: (i) notify the Customer of the Personal Data Breach; and (ii) provide the Customer with details of the Personal Data Breach.

 9. Deletion or return of Personal Data and copies